DonSidro/Watts-Live-HA/README.md

 # 🔌 Watts Live - Home Assistant Integration

-This is no longer needed as mqtt will auto discover watts sensors if watts live is configured to send mqtt data!!

 A custom [Home Assistant](https://www.home-assistant.io/) integration for the **Watts Live** energy monitoring device.
 It connects via MQTT and exposes real-time power, voltage, current, and energy metrics as sensors.